-Prerequisite: PHYSICS 037; and MATH 262 or MATH 266 with a grade of C or better.
-Recommended: MATH 263 or MATH 267.
+Prerequisite: PHYSICS 037 and MATH 262 with a grade of C or better.

 Lecture, 4 hours; laboratory, 3 hours.
 Physics 38 is the second semester of a three semester calculus-level sequence in introductory college Physics.
 Topics include electric charge, electric fields, electric current, DC circuits, magnetism, electromagnetic induction, electromagnetic oscillations, AC circuits, and Maxwell's Equations.
 Concurrent enrollment in Math 263 or Math 267 or completion of the Calculus course sequence is recommended before taking this class.